-Elsewhere in this document, the Commission has noted that the purpose of indexation is to provide more certainty for market participants.
-Therefore the Commission is of the view that retention of a comprehensive review of the Reliability Standard and Reliability Settings every two years, as at present, would be inconsistent with realising the benefits provided by the introduction of indexation.
+Elsewhere in this document, the Commission notes that the purpose of indexation is to provide more certainty for market participants.
+Therefore, retention of a comprehensive review of the Reliability Standard and Reliability Settings every two years, as at present, would be inconsistent with realising the benefits provided by the introduction of indexation.

 The Commission also notes that there are practical difficulties associated with the current review process in terms of its timings.
 This is because there is insufficient time for any Rule changes affecting the values of the Reliability Settings to take effect before the next review is commenced.
 This means that the Reliability Panel is unable to assess the impact of recent, or forthcoming, changes in making its recommendations for the future levels of these values.